How Monrovia is Addressing Homelessness

 Robust Law Enforcement Response

 The Monrovia Police Department will continue to coordinate a robust law enforcement response to address any and all violations at Library Park, and we continue to maintain our commitment to engaging in those law enforcement activities in a manner which is aligned with all applicable rules and laws.
 The City will continue our special homeless patrols, which occur each week for 5 hours at a time.

-Annual Homeless Count Reveals a Preliminary Count of 35 Homeless Individuals in Monrovia
+Annual Homeless Count Reveals a Preliminary Count of 35 Homeless Individuals

 The Annual LA Homeless Services Authority Homeless Count took place on January 23, 2018.
 Approximately 30 Monrovians volunteered for the 2018 Point-In-Time Homeless Count, along with LA County Supervisor Katherine Barger.

 This annual event, coordinated by the Los Angeles Homeless Services Authority (LAHSA), is crucial in determining how many people are homeless in Monrovia.
 Ultimately, the data collected by our volunteers is used to track changes in the homeless population over time, improve programs, and deploy appropriate levels of resources to serve those who are homeless.